Elicit Prior Knowledge: 10 Strategies for Elementary Teachers

 4. Quick Write

-Quick writes allow students to express their prior knowledge independently.
+Quick writes allow students to independently express their prior knowledge.
 Give them a few minutes to write down what they know about a subject.

 Example: Before beginning a lesson on plants, you could say, “Take two minutes to write down everything you know about how plants grow.”
 Responses could include, “Plants need water,” or “They grow from seeds.”
 This also gives you a quick insight into their current understanding.